jdh-observer/FYjDViXVXggz/article.md

 <!-- #region tags=["copyright"] -->
 [![cc-by-nc-nd](https://licensebuttons.net/l/by-nc-nd/4.0/88x31.png)](https://creativecommons.org/licenses/by-nc-nd/4.0/)
-©<Crystal Hall>.
+© Crystal Hall.
 Published by De Gruyter in cooperation with the University of Luxembourg Centre for Contemporary and Digital History.
-This is an Open Access article distributed under the terms of the [Creative Commons Attribution License CC BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/4.0/){:target="_blank"}
+This is an Open Access article distributed under the terms of the [Creative Commons Attribution License CC BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/4.0/)

 <!-- #endregion -->